IoT and Green Energy

 Internet of Things economy is expected to gain another 43% by 2022 according to International Energy Agency.

-In fact, the implementation of renewable energy wouldn’t be so successful without IoT.
+In fact, it's hard to imagine the future of renewable energy without IoT.
 Today, sensor-based technology and data science enable the efficiency and automation of wind farms and solar fields.
 Connected buildings save millions on electricity and compete for green energy awards.
-Companies widely adopt IoT energy management solutions to decrease their carbon footprint and cut down on their bills.
+Companies widely adopt IoT-based energy solutions to decrease their carbon footprint and cut down on their bills.

 In this article, we’ll look into the reality of IoT and renewable energy, the benefits of this synergy and the prospects it brings for the whole energy industry.